Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Completeness and Reconstruction

 \subsection{APT deformation is intrinsically non-classical}

 Classical deformation theories rely on analytic structure, continuous parameters, or linearisation.
 Algebraic Phase Theory possesses none of these.
-Deformation is governed entirely by boundary behaviour: infinitesimal variation is encoded by the boundary components themselves,and higher-order effects are bounded by the finite depth at which boundary formation terminates.
+Deformation behaviour within the standing admissibility framework is governed by boundary behaviour: variation is encoded by the boundary components themselves,and higher-depth effects are constrained by the finite depth at which boundary formation terminates.